 Avoid giving a critical and bitter answer because it shows that you hold a grudge, and it is not a desirable quality.
 Make the answer positive and reflective, so it shows you are always in favor of minimizing personality conflicts.
 The employer wants to hire someone who likes to be diplomatic and be tactful and stand up for the right thing.

 Do you like working in a team or alone?

 The right answer is saying both.
 The interviewer should know that you can operate in a better way, whether working alone or in a team.

-Have you any suggestions that can make your past or current company to become more successful?
+Do you have any suggestions that can make your past or current company become more successful?

 It is a big-picture question.
 The interviewer wants to know the depth of understanding of the mission of past or current employers.
 You should also mention that you worked with these objectives.

 Describe a typical day at your previous or current job

 The question tells the interviewer about your work ethic.
 It also allows the interviewer to know how your routine compares to the requirements of the job they are interviewing for.
 If your previous work routine was different from the new one, it will raise concerns for the employer.

 This question is asked to find out whether you are a suitable choice for the company.
 It is necessary to be aware of the corporate culture of the company you are interviewing for so that you can give an answer that matches it.